 There have been reports of Russian envoys distributing Russian passports in the peninsula.
 Russia's defence laws allow military action overseas to "protect Russian citizens".

 Mr Putin has obtained parliamentary approval for troop deployments not just in Crimea, but Ukraine as a whole.
 Moscow, which regards the new authorities in Kiev as fascists, could send troops to "protect" ethnic Russians in eastern Ukraine.
 That would enrage nationalists in western Ukraine, who hold positions in the new government.

 Western powers have strongly condemned the Crimea takeover.
 Nato is unlikely to react militarily, but has sent extra fighter planes to Poland and Lithuania and is conducting exercises.

 The US and EU are considering sanctions, but President Putin may believe that they will not last - as was the case after the Georgian war of 2008.
 Then, Georgian forces were routed by the Russian military when trying to retake the Georgian breakaway territory of South Ossetia.
 Russian forces are still in control, and Moscow has recognised both South Ossetia and a second Georgian region, Abkhazia, as independent.

 Crimea has been fought over - and changed hands - many times in its history.

-The occasion many will have heard of is the Crimean War of 1853-1856, known in Britain for the Siege of Sevastopol, the Charge of the Light Brigade, and the medical advances made by Florence Nightingale and Mary Seacole.
+The occasion many will have heard of is the Crimean War of 1853-1856, known in Britain for the Siege of Sevastopol, the Charge of the Light Brigade, and the nursing contributions made by Florence Nightingale and Mary Seacole.